celantur/celantur-challenge-6/README.md

 We understand that you have other priorities and can not commit full time to completing the challenge.
 Thus spend your time economically:
-- You don't need to waste time on debugging.
-If it doesn't work, leave it.
+- The task you implement is just a base for the interview discussion.
+No need to waste your time writing boilerplate code or debugging obscure edge cases.
 - If anything is unclear, write us instead of guessing what we expect.
 - You don't need to learn a new technology.
 We can adapt the challenge so that you can solve it with what you already know.